apphow/AccessBrandywine/README.md

 - firebase for Auth and DB tracking.
 - May need open map API of some kind (leaflet?)
 - Maybe map is hardwired?

+### ToDos

+- flutter video
+- longer tutorial startup name gen
+- google maps, or leaflet?
+- 14K auth a month. before payment.
+- thinking about the screens/pages and their flow
+  - red vs. green for access
+- needs a admin UI that the sponsors have access to approve or deny access to a user
+- card has name and Photo?
+- approval before arrival and/or at arrival
+- presumptive approval, and explicit denial?? is that something they're comfortable with/
+- prototype - for jeff, balsamiq (or other wireframing tools)